ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Abstract

 \section{Abstract}

 The research community has shown increasing interest in designing intelligent embodied agents that can assist humans in accomplishing tasks.
-Despite recent progress on related vision-language benchmarks, most prior work has focused on building agents that follow instructions rather than endowing agents the ability to ask questions to actively resolve ambiguities arising naturally in embodied environments.
-To empower embodied agents with the ability to interact with humans, in this work, we propose an \longmodelname (\modelname) model that learns when and what questions to ask to dynamically acquire additional information for completing the task.
-We evaluate our model on the TEACH vision-dialog navigation and task completion dataset.
-Experimental results show that \modelname achieves improved task performance compared to baseline models without question-answering capabilities.
+Although there have been significant advancements in related vision-language benchmarks, most prior work has focused on building agents that follow instructions rather than endowing agents the ability to ask questions to actively resolve ambiguities arising naturally in embodied environments.
+To address this gap, we propose an \longmodelname (\modelname) model that learns when and what questions to ask to dynamically acquire additional information for completing the task.
+We evaluate \modelname on the TEACh vision-dialog navigation and task completion dataset.
+Experimental results show that the proposed method achieves improved task performance compared to baseline models without question-answering capabilities.
+Code is available at \url{https://github.com/PLAN-Lab/ELBA}.